 Being first and foremost a guest house, Gion Hatanaka’s “TripAdvisor” reviews reflect its high standard of service, comfort, and cuisine, but there is little mention of its geisha evenings.
 On the face of it, Kyoto Dining with Geisha seems rather similar to Enchanted Time with Maiko, certainly in its pricing, but I suspect it is aimed more at their staying guests.

-Which is the Best Choice for you?
+Which is the Best Dinner show with Geisha for you?

 As kaiseki dining experiences, I would imagine there is little to choose between the three Geisha plans; lavish traditional courses are something they do really well in Kyoto, so try not to fill up during the day!
 But if you have any particular objections, to raw fish for example, or special dietary requirements (vegetarian, vegan, Halal, etc.), make them known at the time of booking.
 Again, check the websites for information.

 Ganko Takasegawa Nijoen, Geisha Plan would probably suit those for whom the experience of a traditional Japanese restaurant is as important, if not more so than the Geisha experience per se.
-It is certainly a very sophisticated restaurant with quite picturesques grounds, but the Geisha plan might be a tad expensive for a couple alone, especially if one factors in a good bottle of sake.
+It is certainly a very sophisticated restaurant with quite picturesque grounds, but the Geisha plan might be a tad expensive for a couple alone, especially if one factor in a good bottle of sake.
 However, with the kaiseki set discount for a group of 20 people sharing oneGeisha, the plan becomes much more economical.

 Kyoto Dining with Geisha will certainly appeal to guests at the Gion Hatanaka ryokan, whilst the frequency of their Geisha evenings throughout the week is a definite plus point for anyone with only a limited time in Kyoto.
 Visitors who find it difficult to be seated at floor level will also appreciate the exclusive table and chair seating, whilst the food and table service is likely to be of a high order.